sami-chaaban/starparser/README.md

 starparser --i particles.star --split 3
 ```

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&#8594;  Three new star files called split_1.star, split_2.star, and split_3.star will be created with roughly equal numbers of particles.
-In this case, particles.star has 69120 particles and the split star files have 23053, 23042, and 23025 particles, respectively.
+In this example, particles.star has 69120 particles and the split star files have 23053, 23042, and 23025 particles, respectively.

 ---

 ## Version

-* **1.8** - November 2020
+* **1.8** - December 2020

 ## License